Beware... [mature content]

 As the sun inched its way behind the horizon, Walter knew that he would have to find something soon, anything, an animal, a bird, whatever, in the next day or two or he would probably go crazy.
 Not from hunger.
 Not from loneliness.
 Not from the realisation that he would die alone on a desert island.
 But from these damned withdrawl symptoms that were knawing at him, tearing him up inside like a phantom medieval torture device.

 Not being able to attend to his habit.
 That would be the most unbearable part of all this.
 Nothing else, no other flesh would be able to satiate him in the same way.
 He'd become attached to it.
 Dependent on it.
-Like junkies to heroin.
+Like a junkie to heroin.
 Satisfying his hunger for young blood was vital.
 He needed it like oxygen.
-And as the warm evening light receded, he could feel the panic setting in.
-His breath shortening.
+And as the warm evening light receded, he could feel the panic setting in, his breath shortening.
 Before long, who he really was would drain from his body until there was nothing left.
 He would be alive.
 If you could call it that.
 But what remained would be a husk of its former self.
 An empty shell.
 Devoid of all meaning.

 He shuffled back in the direction of the river at a good pace, hoping to beat sundown.
 If any of his peers could see him now, they'd be sure to have a good laugh at his expense, running along the rough terrain with his robes hitched up, hopping across the rocks, being careful not to slip on the soft moss.